Does My Website Have to Be ADA Compliant?

 ADA-Compliant Web Accessibility Checklist

-• Alt text: Ensure all alt text descriptions are detailed, accurate, and easy to understand.
+• Alt text: Ensure alt text descriptions are detailed, accurate, and easy to understand.

 • Descriptive anchor text: All outbound links should be clickable and readable for both users and search engines.

-• Proper heading tags: Use the right heading tags to help convey the content’s importance.
+• Proper heading tags: Use the right heading tags to help convey the importance of the content.

-• Subtitles and transcripts: Ensure your videos, images, and audio content have clear and accurate subtitles and transcripts to help users understand information.
+• Subtitle and transcripts: Ensure your videos, images, and audio content have clear and accurate subtitles and transcripts to help users understand information.

-• Accessible fonts: Utilize fonts such as Calibri, Times New Roman, Verdana, and Arial as these are more accessible and readable to users with disabilities.
+• Accessible fonts: Utilize fonts such as Calibri, Times New Roman, Verdana, and Arial, as these are more accessible and readable to users with disabilities, particularly dyslexia and ADHD.

 • Accessible contrasts: Provide a strong differentiation between foreground and background content to accommodate users with visual impairments.

-• Keyboard functionality: All site content should be navigable with a keyboard.
+• Keyboard functionality: All site content should be navigable with a keyboard alone.

 What’s the Risk of Non-Compliance?

-Over the past 20 years, numerous lawsuits and DOJ settlements have been filed due to website accessibility barriers.
-According to Seyfarth Shaw LLP, 3,255 website accessibility lawsuits were filed in federal court in 2022 — a 12 percent increase from 2021.
+Over the past 20 years, numerous ADA lawsuits and DOJ settlements have been filed due to website accessibility barriers.
+According to Seyfarth Shaw, more than 4,200 ADA Title III lawsuits have been filed from January 2024 to June 2024 — a 5% increase from 2023.

-That number doesn’t include demand letters related to web accessibility either.
-According to one estimate, 1,500 demand letters were sent every week in 2022.
-These letters typically list web accessibility issues that plaintiffs encountered on the site — and can seek restitution in the form of tens of thousands of people.
+That number doesn’t include demand letters related to web accessibility either (Seyfarth Shaw expects the amount of demand letters filed this year to increase as well).
+These letters typically list web accessibility issues that plaintiffs encountered on a business’s site and can seek restitution in the form of tens of thousands of dollars.

 Find and Fix Accessibility Issues with AudioEye

-To ensure your website is compliant with ADA accessibility standards — and that you’re serving a key demographic — it’s critical to find and fix accessibility issues on your site.
+To ensure your website is compliant with ADA requirements — and that you’re serving a key demographic — it’s critical you find and fix accessibility issues across your digital content.
 And that’s where AudioEye can help.

-First, our website accessibility scanner will test your website to get real-time insight into the accessibility issues your users encounter every day.
+First, our free Web Accessibility Scanner will test your website to get real-time insight into the accessibility issues users encounter on your site.

-Then, we’ll help you remove these barriers through a combination of automated remediations and manual repairs from certified accessibility experts.
+Then, we’ll help you remove these barriers through a combination of automated remediations and custom fixes from our team of accessibility experts.

-Finally, our patented technology will provide continuous monitoring across your site to immediately identify any new accessibility issues and resolve them before they impact your customers or result in potential legal action.
+Finally, our accessibility platform provides continuous monitoring across your site to quickly identify any new accessibility issues and resolve them before they impact your customers or result in legal action.

 Ready to test your website for accessibility?